NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Meta.md

 -   No

+The time is offered in UTC.
+Timestamps are returned in coordinated universal time (UTC), respecting the standardized ISO 8601 formats.
-Time information is offered in UTC.
-Multiple currencies are used, though they are specified.
+There is no automatic localised formatting, and locale data (e.g., language or region) is not attached unless explicitly requested or inferred.
+Multiple currencies are used, though they are specified in standard ISO currency codes, not localized formatted strings.

 ### COMPLETENESS